Review Eligibility Requirements

 If you do not meet one or more of the requirements set forth in the program brochure, you may submit an Eligibility Addendum Form (EAF) to provide more information for the selection committee.
 This form is available after meeting with the OGE advisor for the program.

 You should begin the advising and application process early if you intend to submit an EAF.
 You are also strongly encouraged to review your written EAF proposal with your curricular dean for input and advice.

 Submission of this form does not guarantee approval for study abroad.
-This process does not apply to any program with a GPA requirement higher than the institutional minimum.

 Conduct & Honor Council

 Your disciplinary status and disciplinary incidents (related to both academic integrity and conduct) may affect your eligibility to study abroad.